 Some helpful tips . . .

-- Please plan to arrive 15 minutes before class to allow time to change, use the washroom, get signed in and maybe sip a tea before class.
+- Please plan to arrive 15 minutes before class to settle and get signed in.

 - The practice room is a silent space so please save conversations for the lounge area.

 - The studio is a cell-free environment.
 This means. . . absolutely no cell phones are permitted in the practice area.
 If you must bring your phone with you, please leave it in a locker and take advantage of this opportunity to truly disconnect.

 - Please remove your shoes / boots when entering the studio.
 We have a spot to hang your coats and jackets, too.

 - Don’t forget to bring your water bottle!